Take the Trail

 4. South Terrace Croquet Club

 On your left, next to three giant sugar gum trees is the historic South Terrace Croquet Club.
-It was established in 1911, this idyllic club has two croquet courts and a clubhouse, and is surrounded by an historic kei apple (formerly known as kaffir-apple) hedge and a cluster of tall sugar gum trees.
+It was established in 1911.
+This idyllic club has two croquet courts and a clubhouse, and is surrounded by an historic kei apple (formerly known as kaffir-apple) hedge and a cluster of tall sugar gum trees.

 The club emblem is the Adelaide Rosella and you will see many of these beautiful birds in the immediate vicinity.
 In fact, Park 17 is a thriving hub for many bird species including a variety of colourful parrots, galahs, corellas, wattle birds and magpies.